-This communication and any response received from your Excellency's Government will be made public via the communications reporting website within 60 days.
-They will also subsequently be made available in the usual report to be presented to the Human Rights Council.
+We encourage the World Heritage Committee to provide information on the outcome of its assessment.
+The response from the World Heritage Committee will be made will be made public via the communications reporting website within 60 days and will be available in the joint communication report to be presented to the Human Rights Council for its consideration.